SEER-Medicare: Provider Files

 When a hospital undergoes a merger, acquisition or closure, the associated Medicare hospital provider number often changes, creating challenges for tracking providers over time.
 The NCI Hospital file itself contains no distinguishing identifier for researchers to link information on current and past hospital provider numbers for a facility.
 For longitudinally tracking of hospitals in the SEER-Medicare data, researchers are encouraged to use the Mergers and Acquisitions file (PDF, 96 KB) maintained by NCI.

-The Mergers and Acquisitions file was created from the Provider of Service (POS) files released by the Centers for Medicare and Medicaid Services (CMS), which collect information on previous or associated provider numbers for a hospital.
+The Mergers and Acquisitions file was created from the Provider of Service (POS) files released by the Centers for Medicare & Medicaid Services (CMS), which collect information on previous or associated provider numbers for a hospital.
 The Mergers and Acquisition file contains one observation per provider number (current or previous).
 Along with each provider number, the file includes a linking variable (Group_id) that assigns a unique identifier to all associated provider numbers identified across all years of the hospital file, if any.
 If a hospital has no associated provider numbers, the Group_id variable will have a missing value for that provider.
 All provider numbers are encrypted in the same way as other files in the SEER-Medicare data to allow for linkage.

 The Mergers and Acquisitions file will be made available without charge to investigators.
 Investigators must include a description of the use of the file in their proposal requesting SEER-Medicare data.